marcusyoung/otp-tutorial/README.md

 Note: Currently OTP requires Java 8.
 This tutorial will not work with Java 9 or 10.

-Note: The GTSF feeds provided in this tutorial for the Greater Manchester area were obtained in October 2017.
-You will need to take this into account when querying OTP otherwise you will not get any transit routes returned.
-Ensure that you request a route plan for the period covered by the GTFS feeds (probably best to query a date in November 2017).
+Note: The GTSF feeds provided in this tutorial for the Greater Manchester area were obtained in November 2018.
+You will need to take this into account when querying OTP otherwise you may not get any transit routes returned.
+Ensure that you request a route plan for the period covered by the GTFS feeds.

 ![](/images/airport-isochrone-readme.png)